Láadan: Morphology

 The speech-act particle, at the beginning of a sentence, can also carry several suffixes, which expand on the overall state of the sentence.
 For example, bíi begins a statement, but bíide begins a statement that is part of a narrative; bóoth begins a request made in pain; báada begins a question that is meant in jest.

 Pronouns

 Pronouns in Láadan are built up from a number of constituent parts.
 The consonant l marks the first person, n the second person and b the third person.
 Usually, these are followed by the vowel e.
 The vowel a is used to designate someone who is loved (lhe- is prefixed to describe someone who is despised).
 The suffix -zh is used to mark a plural pronoun for numbers up to four, and -n for numbers beyond that.
 Therefore, lazh means "we, several beloved", and lheben means "they, many despised".

 Reception

-Anthony Burgess mentioned Láadan in a 1985 review of A Feminist Dictionary in The Observer, calling it "ingenious" and stating he was "highly sympathetic" of its aims, but asserting that "it's not going to work" because "[n]ot enough women care sufficiently".
+Anthony Burgess mentioned Láadan in a 1985 review in The Observer of A Feminist Dictionary which itself had an entry for the language, calling it "ingenious" and stating he was "highly sympathetic" of its aims, but asserting that "it's not going to work" because "[n]ot enough women care sufficiently".
+Burgess had experience with fictional languages from developing the Nadsat argot for his 1962 novel A Clockwork Orange.
+In March 1987, Haden Elgin said in women's music magazine Hot Wire that generally men had considered the language impractical but women were more positive about it.